fabiangebert/data-challenge/README.md

 You can confirm you read the dataset correctly with this information: the test group revenue is r_t = 32211.62 and the control group revenue is r_c = 9362.55.

-##Tasks
+##Task

+Create a prediction model that will lead to an increase in shop revenue by deciding whether or not to display an incentive to the shop visitor on a page view basis.

-1. read the data with your programming language of choice and write code that will train a prediction model that will decide on a page view basis (with knowledge of the previous page views) when to display an incentive to the visitor (maximizing the revenue per session).
+1. read the data with your programming language of choice and write code that will train a prediction model that will decide on a page view basis (with knowledge of the previous page views) when to display an incentive to the visitor. (~3 hrs)

- Describe how you would evaluate the performance of it.

- *Note* in your code, you may of course assume that your dataset doesn't contain just 10,000 but 1,000,000+ sessions
+ Note: in your choice of algorithms, you may of course assume that your dataset doesn't contain just 10,000 but 1,000,000+ sessions

+2. Describe how you would evaluate the performance of it. (~ 0.5hrs)

-2. (optional) how can you make sure you further improve the prediction model utilizing data that was collected after the prediction model was deployed
+3. Imagine your prediction model went live to actually target online-shop visitors of our customers.
+How can you make sure you will continuously improve the prediction model? (~ 0.5hrs)

 ##Data

-See this repository, it is a linebreak separated JSON strings each representing a single page view.
+JSON file, each line represents a single page view.

-##Solution

-Please answer these questions by providing your source code / scripts that read the data from the JSON file and then train the models.
+##Answers

+Please solve the first task using your programming language of choice and include the source code in your solution.
 Put remarks and explanation in comments.
-Use your language of choice.